ascend-io/ascend-community/ottos_expeditions/README.md

     Open `components/gear_durability_analysis_transform.sql.jinja`.

-    This query joins data from the three read components to analyze the durability of different gear types.
+    This query joins data from the four read components to analyze the durability of different gear types.
 By calculating the `damage_rate`, it provides insights into the percentage of gear that was damaged during each expedition so we can ensure we're providing our customers with reliable gear.

 ### 4. Add a Data Quality Test